-In late summer of 1999, groundbreaking for a new, permanent, open-air theater began.
+In late summer of 1999, groundbreaking for a new, permanent, open-air theatre began.
 By the 2000 season, the Festival opened in a comfortable, 438-seat house, architecturally compatible with Ewing Manor.
-The theater design features: descending concrete tiers in the Roman theatre tradition; underground passage ways; a continuous elevated lighting catwalk; air-conditioned dressing rooms equipped with showers; air-conditioned green room with telephone and bathroom; backstage loading dock with turn around; and backstage scene shot for prop and equipment storage.
-In addition, the theater is outfitted with state-of-the-art sound and lighting equipment, new restroom facilities, fully accessible seating, special assistance elevator, and fans for those temperate evenings.
+The theatre design features: descending concrete tiers in the Roman theatre tradition; underground passage ways; a continuous elevated lighting catwalk; air-conditioned dressing rooms equipped with showers; air-conditioned green room with telephone and bathroom; backstage loading dock with turn around; and backstage scene shop for prop and equipment storage.
+In addition, the theatre is outfitted with state-of-the-art sound and lighting equipment, new restroom facilities, fully accessible seating, special assistance elevator, and fans for those temperate evenings.

 Over the years, the Cultural Center has carried on Mrs. Ewing’s love of nature with the addition of new gardens, the Moriyama Japanese Garden in 1982, and the Genevieve Green Gardens in 2007.
 The Moriyama Japanese Garden located on the grounds of Ewing Cultural Center was established in 1986 as an example of the friendship between the cities of Bloomington-Normal, Illinois, U.S.A., and Asahikawa, Hokkaido, Japan.
 Portions of a Japanese garden, installed in 1982, were reinstalled at the new site on the northwest edge of the property.
 The Genevieve Green Gardens at Ewing Cultural Center are a grouping of various “neighborhoods” each with a distinctive character.
 The Compass Garden toward the south is a restored heirloom garden with a sitting area.
 Wildflowers, an expanded collection of bluebell flowers, and a cobblestone path highlight the Woodland Garden on the east side of the Theatre at Ewing.
 The South Lawn Garden to the west of the property’s main entrance features multi-colored flowers appropriate for all seasons, brick pathways, a water feature, and landscape lighting.
 Among the newest theme gardens are a fern garden, a sensory garden, cutting garden, an all-white garden, and a kitchen garden.
 The Great Lawn offers long views of the landscape.
 The eight-foot wide primary paved pathway is accessible to the disabled.